 These unprecedented imaging capabilities for a faster & more effective market access of medical innovations is highly interesting to reduce the average costs of up to 2,7 billion USD of drug development, reduce the average timeline of 13 years till market launch and increase at the same moment ROI due to limited patent time of 20 years.

 - J. Vrbanac, R. Slauter, in A Comprehensive Guide to Toxicology in Nonclinical Drug Development (Second Edition), 2017

 - World Health Organization.
 Fact Sheet No. 310. http://www.who.int/mediacentre/factsheets/fs310/en

-axiom insights’s solution is based on the advancement of current X-ray fluorescence imaging state-of-the-art by IP-protected new developments owned by axiom insights.
+our solution is based on the advancement of current X-ray fluorescence imaging (XFI) - IP-protected methodologies - owned by axiom insights.

-XFI uses nanparticles that can be excited to emit "X-ray echos" (i.e. X-ray fluoresence) and by recording these "echos" the nanoparticles are localized in-vivo.
-The medical drugs or diagnostic agents are bound on the nanoparticles, or cells are loaded with them.
-The biomarkers under study are thus localized by localizing the nanoparticles.
+These XFI markers, that can be excited to emit "X-ray echos" (i.e. X-ray fluoresence) and by recording these "echos" the nanoparticles are localized ex vivo and in vivo.

-This offers several aspects which the pharma industry and other research customers will benefit from:
+This offers several aspects which the pharma industry, biotech companies and other research customers will benefit from:

 - cut cost of drugs' dose-finding studies

 - save time during pre-clinical phase and above

 - get insights that tools of nuclear medicine cannot deliver